 I am a big believer in traveling and have been fortunate to visit over half the states in the US, dozens of cities and maybe 10 different countries.
-I also know how important it is for children to see the world as well as the country they live in.
+I am planning another trip to Europe this fall.
+I also know how important it is for children to see the world as well as the country they live in, so we have updated this post with some more options for them again.
 Travel can open people’s minds to new experiences, cultures, and ideas among many other things.
 There are some non-profits that are now involved in trying to provide travel opportunities to kids from low income families or those children who are sick, and even volunteer opportunities such as exchange programs.

 As with many things in life, the younger someone learns or experiences something the better for them.
 Children are much more likely to be successful at learning a foreign language.
 They are more likely to be open to different cultures (if they experience them) and can soak in information.